What is fixed income interest rate risk?

 - price of callable bond: $25

 As shown by the example above, the price of the option-free bond dropped by $10.
-However, the price of the callable bond only dropped by $5.
+However, the embedded call option only dropped by $5.
 This is because the $5 decrease in the call option offset the change.
 The value of the callable bond is not as exposed to interest rate risk.

 Measuring interest rate risk

 Interest rate risk can be measured by duration and convexity.
 Duration measures the approximate sensitivity of the value of the bond to the change in interest rate.
 Convexity is another measure of the change in price.
-It explains the change in price not captured by convexity.
 An important note is that this measure is not the same as the convex shape of the price/yield relationship.

 The formula for the convexity measure is: